Parliament @ Work

 bicameral

-Parliaments with two chambers or houses are bicameral.
+A parliament with two chambers or Houses.

 by-election